 The interest rate set by the Bank of England every month, which is also known as the base rate.
 Banks use it as a benchmark for the interest rates they charge when lending money to consumers, often stipulating an interest rate “X% above the base rate”.

 An insurance policy that covers any structural damage to your property from events such as a fire or flooding.
+As a condition of your mortgage, you’ll have to purchase buildings insurance.

 The person who borrows money from a lender, often with interest.